Note: I get commissions for purchases made through links in this post.

-The chief upgrade here is that you get DTX-PADs on all the drum heads, not just on the snare.
+The chief upgrade with the DTX562K is that you get DTX-PADs on all the drum heads, not just on the snare.
 If you really are concerned about ambient noise created by your drumsticks, you should seriously consider getting the DTX562K.
 You neighbors (or family) may never know you’re practicing.

-What’s the Verdict on the Yamaha DTX502 Series?
+What’s the Verdict on the Yamaha DTX502 Models?

-It seems it’s hard to go wrong with any of the three models in the DTX502 series.
+It seems it’s hard to go wrong with any of the three models using the DTX502 module.
 All are solidly built and should serve you well in virtually any venue for a long time.

-However, if you this this Yamaha series doesn’t have the right kit for you, check out the others described in this overview article.
+If you think this Yamaha series doesn’t have the right kit for you, check out the others described in this overview article.
 There are both more and less expensive sets from Yamaha available.